Kaustubhdawbhat/Math-Challenge-JS-/README.md

 There is a 60-second timer.
 Try to finish as fast as you can to get the "Excellent" rank!

 🚀 Live Demo
-Check out the live game here:
+Check out the live game here: https://kaustubhdawbhat.github.io/Math-Challenge-JS-/
-Play Math Challenge (तुझी लिंक इथे अपडेट कर)

 🛠️ Tech Stack
 HTML5: For the game structure and layout.